incognite-lab/myGym/README.md

 ## Parallel Training

-We developed scripts for parallel training to speed up this process.
+We have developed scripts for parallel training to speed up this process.
 You can edit the desired parameter in train_parallel.py and run it:

 `python train_parallel.py`

-The default config will train 4 parallel simulation with different RL algorhitms in the same conditions.
-After several training steps you can see the difference in performace among algorhitms.
-For better performance the backround visualization is turned off:
+The default config will train 4 parallel simulations with different RL algorithms under the same conditions.
+After several training steps, you can see the difference in performace among algorithms.
+For better performance, the background visualization is turned off:

 ![alt text](myGym/images/workspaces/4kuka_trained.gif "training")